Dunwright-dev/django-blocknote/docs/source/how-to-guides/quickstart.md

 ### Common Issues

 1. **Widget not rendering properly**
-   - Ensure you're using `BlockNoteUserViewMixin` in your views
+   - Ensure you're using `BlockNoteViewMixin` in your views
    - Verify that `BlockNoteModelFormMixin` is used in your forms

 2. **Image uploads failing**